Nipple pain is normal while breastfeeding, but it can be easily relieved

 Try a new position

-Sometimes, it's all about switching up breastfeeding positions until you find one that works for you and your baby.
-The right position helps your baby's mouth to latch correctly get the breast milk flowing, and once latched, breastfeeding will likely be far less painful.
+The right position helps your baby's mouth to latch correctly and get the breast milk flowing.
+Once latched, breastfeeding will likely be far less painful.

-Here are some to try:
+Here are some things to try:

 • Use pillows for extra support.
 Both for you and the baby, ensuring baby's head is fully supported.